LiliaFramework/Lilia/documentation/docs/libraries/lia.fonts.md

 **Purpose**

-Returns an alphabetically sorted list of all font identifiers that have been registered.
+Returns an alphabetically sorted array of keys from `lia.font.stored`.
+If no fonts have been registered, an empty table is returned.

 **Parameters**